18F/css-style-guide/css-styleguide.md

 ## Format

 ### Spacing
 - Where possible, limit CSS files’ width to 80 characters.
+See [notes](#format_notes) to see how to configure your text editor to 80 characters.
 	- There will be unavoidable exceptions to this rule, such as URLs, or gradient syntax.
 Don’t worry.
 - Use soft-tabs with a two space indent.
 - Put one space after : in property declarations.